Back to Blog

 Why do interviewers want to know your salary expectations?
 Employers may ask this question to get a sense of whether or not they can afford your help.
 By getting an understanding of your salary expectations, they are able to determine if they can provide the salary you are looking for and if they will be able to make a competitive job offer to you.
 Additionally, recruiters will use your salary expectation to determine other factors such as the value of your skills and experience, and if you are a good match for the company.

-Tips in Discussing Your Salary Expectations
+Tips for Discussing Your Salary Expectations

 First thing to know is, employers hire because they have problems and as a potential employee you should focus on how you can solve these problems.
 At the same time, figuring out if an employer can meet your personal standards and needs for salary and benefits are key determinants of whether a job is a good fit for you.